 Recommendations for Executive Action

 Comments: USPS has undertaken actions to ensure customers have adequate access to postal services, including providing more ways to access postal services in high-revenue markets and expanding the Village Post Office program in rural areas.
-USPS's retail strategy will be a dynamic document that will continue to evolve as market demand changes.
-USPS has not provided information to us on how it intends to obtain reliable revenue and cost data, how it assesses its communications strategy to ensure it is reaching customers affected by changes to how postal services are accessed, and how it ensures retail service is sufficient to meet customer demand.
-On March 2, 2016, we discussed these outstanding items with USPS and how USPS might address them.
 With regard to USPS's communications strategy, USPS discussed the public notice requirements that are part of the post office discontinuance policy and the role of the Corporate Communications Office in communicating about postal services provided through retail partners.
 USPS also discussed the process that occurs during discontinuance proceedings to ensure sufficient service is maintained.
 However, USPS has not provided information to GAO on how USPS intends to obtain reliable revenue and cost data and how it ensures retail service is sufficient to meet customer demand.
 GAO discussed the need for additional documentation of these matters.
 Implementation date is to be determined.

 Recommendation: To better ensure that USPS's efforts to expand access through retail alternatives support its strategic goals to improve its service and financial performance, the Postmaster General should develop and implement a plan with a timeline to guide efforts to modernize USPS's retail network that addresses both traditional post offices and retail alternatives.
 This plan should also include: (1) criteria for ensuring the retail network continues to provide adequate access for customers as it is restructured; (2) procedures for obtaining reliable retail revenue and cost data to measure progress and inform future decision making; and (3) a method to assess whether USPS's communications strategy is effectively reaching customers, particularly those customers in areas where post offices may close.